jovial123keerthi-bit/Real-Time-Public-Transport-Tracking-for-Small-Cities-CSG_45-/README.md

-🚌 Real-Time Bus Tracking and Fleet Management System
+🚌 Real-Time Public Transport Tracking for small cities

-📌 Project Overview
+📌 **Project Overview**

-The **Real-Time Bus Tracking and Fleet Management System** is a web-based application that allows users to track buses in real time on a map.
+This project is a web-based application that allows users to track buses in real time on a map.
 It provides separate dashboards for passengers, drivers, and administrators.

 The system simulates bus movement and updates their location using **Socket.IO**, enabling real-time communication between the server and connected clients.